thsmit/TopOpt_in_PETSc_wrapped_in_Python/README.rst

 Large scale, high-resolution topology optimization including:

 - STL (file format for storing surface geometry) input files to define the design domain, solid-, void- and rigid regions and voxelization
-- Exclusion of passive elements from the simulation
+- Exclusion of passive elements from the optimization
 - Application of loads and constraints using parametrization functions
 - Multi-load cases and multi-constraints
 - User defined objective- and constraint functions